GnikDroy/projections.nvim/README.md

     -- The keymapping to use to launch the picker, string? selector_mapping = "<leader>fp",

+    -- Whether to show preview window via telescope, boolean show_preview = false,

-    -- If projections will try to auto restore sessions when you open neovim, boolean auto_restore = true,
+    -- If projections will try to auto restore sessions when you start neovim, boolean auto_restore = false,
     -- The behaviour is as follows:
     -- 1) If vim was started with arguments, do nothing -- 2) If in some project's root, attempt to restore that project's session